 Another area where the price of the device shows itself to the user is the overall responsiveness of the device.
 It’s not sluggish and doesn’t hang up like Xiaomi Redmi Note 9 (review), but you can clearly tell, that the CPU could use a boost.
 I’m not talking about the animation speed, but how quickly apps launch.
 It takes just that second longer than you would expect.
 Perhaps I’m spoiled by Xiaomi’s 120Hz display and the latest Snapdragon, at the same time, I have to remember that this phone is 6 times cheaper!

 Ulefone Power Armour 14 comes with a price tag of £113.53 which is very appealing for anyone looking for a second phone that can withstand the apocalypse.
-While personally, I’d need something a bit snappier, with 1080/60 recording to keep on me as my primary phone.
+Personally, I’d need something a bit snappier, with 1080/60 recording to keep on me as my primary phone.
 Ulefone will replace the Doogee S86 that was in my backpack at all times.
 I have better phones (Xiaomi Mi 9, Google Pixel 3) to use as my secondary device, but none of them offers anything new.
 UleFone Power Armour 14, brings great durability, and battery life when I’m away and the main phone is just not cutting it.
-Let me know what do you think about it in this Reddit thread.
+Let me know what you think about it in this Reddit thread.

 🆓📈💵 – See the transparency note for details.